Jason McAddley

-Jason Christopher McAddley (born July 28, 1979) is an American former professional football wide receiver.
-He played his high school football at Oak Ridge High School in Oak Ridge, Tennessee and went to the University of Alabama.
+Jason Christopher McAddley (born July 28, 1979) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He played his high school football at Oak Ridge High School in Oak Ridge, Tennessee, and played college football for the Alabama Crimson Tide.

-He was drafted by the Arizona Cardinals in the fifth round (149th overall) in the 2002 NFL draft.
+He was selected by the Arizona Cardinals in the fifth round (149th overall) in the 2002 NFL draft.
 He played for the Cardinals for two years.
 He was signed as a free agent by the Tennessee Titans in 2004.
 He then signed with 49ers in 2005.
 He was signed by the Redskins before the 2007 season.